awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 This context key is formatted `"aws:TagKeys":"tag-key"` where *tag\-key* is a list of tag keys without values \(for example, `["Dept","Cost-Center"]`\)\.

 Because you can include multiple tag key\-value pairs in a request, the request content could be a [multivalued](reference_policies_multi-value-conditions.md) request\.
-In this case, you should consider using the `ForAllValues` or `ForAnyValue` set operators\.
+In this case, you must use the `ForAllValues` or `ForAnyValue` set operators\.
 For more information, see [Using multiple keys and values](reference_policies_multi-value-conditions.md#reference_policies_multi-key-or-value-conditions)\.

 Some services support tagging with resource operations, such as creating, modifying, or deleting a resource\.
 To allow tagging and operations as a single call, you must create a policy that includes both the tagging action and the resource\-modifying action\.
 You can then use the `aws:TagKeys` condition key to enforce using specific tag keys in the request\.
 For example, to limit tags when someone creates an Amazon EC2 snapshot, you must include the `ec2:CreateSnapshot` creation action ***and*** the `ec2:CreateTags` tagging action in the policy\.
 To view a policy for this scenario that uses `aws:TagKeys`, see [Creating a Snapshot with Tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-creating-snapshot-with-tags) in the *Amazon EC2 User Guide for Linux Instances*\.